 Deborah Lipstadt, Dorot Professor of Modern Jewish History and Holocaust Studies at Emory University stated “Arthur Szyk becomes a prime mover in the fight against Nazism, in the fight against Fascism, in the greatest war effort the United States had ever undertaken.”

 President Biden’s recently appointed United States Special Envoy for Monitoring and Combating anti-Semitism continued “I think the work is very important.
 It shows the absurdity of anti-semitism, it shows the horrific nature of anti-semitism and it also brings down the perpetrators, makes them human, it takes them off their pedestal.”

-The exhibition includes over fifty original works of art from the Taube Family Arthur Szyk Collection, acquired by The Magnes in 2017 thanks to an unprecedented gift by Taube Philanthropies, and features interactive digital workstations created by UC Berkeley students working under Magnes curators Francesco Spagnolo and Shir Gal Kochavi.
+Opening at the National WWII Museum on September 1st, the exhibition includes over fifty original works of art from the Taube Family Arthur Szyk Collection, acquired by The Magnes in 2017 thanks to an unprecedented gift by Taube Philanthropies, and features interactive digital workstations created by UC Berkeley students working under Magnes curators Francesco Spagnolo and Shir Gal Kochavi.

 “The main work we did in acquiring the Taube [Family] Arthur Szyk Collection was to transform it from a privately held art collection into a publicly accessible one.
 We are not gatekeepers, we are sharers of cultural content,” said Professor Spagnolo